 At Ascent Children’s Health Services, we are proud to offer a spectrum of therapeutic interventions designed to provide all levels of care to children.
 Our Child Health Management Services (CHMS) offers a day program and an outpatient program to children who have medical and developmental delays.
 Our Rehabilitate Services for Persons With Mental Illness (RSPMI) also offers a day program and an outpatient program for children struggling with mental illness and other challenges.
 During the summer, we offer a summer program for school-aged children and we offer school-based programs for children who may need mental health care through the school system.

 Every year, your child will undergo the same assessments that he or she underwent at the beginning of treatment to determine how your child is responding to therapy as well as to determine if he or she is still eligible for services.
-If it has been determined that your child no longer requires our services, we offer a formal discharge transition process to make sure there is a set plan in place when it’s time to discharge from our programs.
+If it has been determined that your child no longer requires our services, we offer a formal discharge transition process to make sure there is a set plan in place when it’s time to discharge from our treatment center.
 Children may discharge from our day program to outpatient therapy or from outpatient therapy into school-based programs.
 Whatever your child’s needs may be, Ascent Children’s Health Services is ready to help.